 Yes, Regular milk contains 8 grams of protein per cup.
 Ultra-filtered milk averages 13 grams of protein per 1-cup serving.
 That means your finished cold-start yogurt will contain 13 grams of protein per cup.

 If you like thicker yogurt and decide to strain it, you’ll get even more protein.
-In case you are a protein fanatic, check out this post for more ways to pump up the protein in your yogurt.
+If you are a protein fanatic, check out this post for more ways to pump up the protein in your yogurt.

-- 1 tablespoon of yogurt (homemade or storebought)
+- 1 tablespoon unflavored yogurt – homemade or storebought

-- Whisk a small amount of cold milk into yogurt "starter" until it is smooth.
+- Whisk a small amount of cold milk into 1 tablespoon unflavored yogurt until it is smooth.